appacademy/Module-5-Resources/project-week/README.md

 This is probably the most important skill we try to teach you here at App Academy.
 Being able to articulate what is occurring, what you actually want to occur, and what you have narrowed down... will help you become a highly sought after programmer.

-Functionally, here in Mod 5, there is a lot of interacting parts (Between React, JSX, CSS, Redux, your backend... etc.)  so debugging can be a lengthy process.
+Here in Mod 5 there is a lot of interacting parts (Between React, JSX, CSS, Redux, your backend... etc.), so debugging can be a lengthy process.
 For staff to be able to effectively assist everyone with problems, we need as much context given to us and groundwork already completed.
 **By groundwork we mean:**
 1. **Have you console.logged any variables/data you are dealing with?**
-	- Is it what you expected it to be?
-The right type?
+	- Are they what you expected them to be?
+The right types?
 The right content?
 2. **Have you narrowed down where the problem is happening in code?
 (Follow the dataflow!)**
 	- Example: you're not getting the right data in your thunk.
 		- So, go check your dispatch and payload in your component.